 The Character of the etude: Lyrical / Legato

-This is a short, but the only truly lyrical etude in Kayser op.20.
+This is a short, but the only truly lyrical etude in Kayser 36 Studies for the violin.
 Legato all the way through.
 We do not have to over express, but pay attention to all the crescendos and diminuendos.
 There are a couple of accents, however, should not be played roughly, but rather gentle emphasis without stopping the flow of the music in order to match up the character of this etude.

 Andante = Walking tempo

 Adagio = slowly, leisurely

 “The origin of adagio is the Italian phrase ad agio, in which ad means “at” or “to,” and agio means “leisure.”
 According to https://www.vocabulary.com/dictionary/adagio

 Lyrical but Rhythm needs to be accurate